Making worm tea at home is a simple process that requires some very basic equipment.+

 This is a product with a short shelf life.
 You will want to use your worm tea within 24 hours.

-Application should NOT be with a pressurized sprayer ( can kill your bacteria).
+The application should NOT be with a pressurized sprayer ( can kill your bacteria).

 A watering can or a turkey baster for small plants is a better choice.